kyrose/cyberbellum/_notes/bible.md

 "I am so weary of sighing my Lord, grant that the night cometh."

-"Looking into the cool tepid vista of the rest of my life"
+"Looking into the cool tepid vista of the rest of my life."

+"...we are the subjects of an experiment which no one is consciously really conducting.
+What is the nature of this experiment?
+Well I think it is to see what a kind of 'electro-libidinal parasite' can do to you."

 [^1]: Mark Fisher, _Capitalist Realism_
 [^2]:Niels Bohr